hey-august/sdk-docs-library-gen/README.md

-# SDK Docs POC
+# Proof of concept: generated SDK docs explorer

-Side-by-side preview of language-native API docs for the 10 SignalWire SDKs.
+Side-by-side preview of language-native API docs for the 10 SignalWire Server SDKs.
 Each pane is the unmodified HTML output of that language's canonical generator.

 ## View